bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 \end{equation}

 The graph needs to be connected so the distances can be calculated correctly.
 Small k results in a disconnected graph.
 Large k results in linear method since we no longer have locality.
 Same as ISOMAP.
 Appropriate choice of k is mandatory.

-Using the above definition of the matricies we rewrite them in the following way:
+Using the above definition of the matrices we rewrite them in the following way:

 \begin{equation}
 min_{w_i}||x_ie_i^Tw_i-V_{i}w_{i}||_2^2 = min_{w_i}w_i^T(x_ie_i^T - V_i)^T(x_ie_i^T - V_i)w_i = min_{w_i}w_i^TGw_i